mindatasleep/oura/README.md

 # Oura Flask app

-Guide to create an app with Flask and MySQL to request data from the Oura Cloud API.
+Guide to create an app to interact with the Oura Cloud API.

 See: https://mindatasleep.github.io/oura/